owainlewis/emacs-color-themes/README.md

 # Emacs themes

-Emacs color themes originally inspired by some ST2 color themes by Dayle Rees.
+A collection of color themes for Emacs24 +

 All the themes are named after personal programming and tech heroes.